Contact Us for a Free Consultation (213) 542-0979

 California Penal Code 245(a)(1) PC defines the crime of assault with a deadly weapon as when a person attacks, or attempts, to attack someone with a deadly weapon, not a firearm, or by means likely to result in a great bodily injury.

-For example, let's say two men are fighting and one of them pulls out a knife and attempts to stab the other man.
+For example, let's say two men are fighting, and one of them pulls out a knife and attempts to stab the other man.
 In this scenario, they could be charged with violating PC 245(a)(1).

 The violent crime ADW statute is a California “wobbler,” meaning the prosecutor can charge the case as a misdemeanor or felony crime.
 Penal Code 245(a)(1) is defined it as follows:

-• “Anybody who commits assault on someone with the use of a deadly weapon or instrument, other than a firearm, shall be punished by imprisonment in a state prison up to four years, or county jail for one year, or by a fine up to $10,000, or both jail and a fine.”
+• “Anybody who commits an assault on someone with the use of a deadly weapon or instrument, other than a firearm, shall be punished by imprisonment in a state prison up to four years, or county jail for one year, or by a fine up to $10,000, or both jail and a fine.”

 Is ADW a Misdemeanor or Felony in California?